top of page

 Sunlight soon edged across the curtains, catching the corners of gilt frames, the roses on the nightstand now brittle at their tips.
 The hum of the house resumed with distant footsteps, water running somewhere, the faint clatter of breakfast trays, for whom, Saoirse didn’t know.

-Her head ached, and when she entered the nursery again, the air was cool, too cool.
+Her head ached, and when she entered the nursery again, the air was still at 22°.
 The twins were already fed, their tiny forms wrapped in matching linen.
 Lisa looked up from arranging bottles.
 “You were awake again last night, Señora?”

 Saoirse paused.
 “Yes.”